Do Go On - 334 - Pan Am Flight 73

 You want to stay married, do you?

-Yeah, so far it's great.
+Yeah, so far that's great.

-So far it's great.
+So far that's great.

 You get to go to Paris.